Riyadh Metro: Construction

 In February 2018, Riyadh governor Faisal bin Bandar stated that 68% of the project had been finished and that the metro would start demo runs in late September 2018.
 In March 2018, the Saudi economy minister Mohammad Al Tuwaijri commented at the Saudi-UK CIO Forum in London that a soft opening was planned for 2019 (June–August) and the full availability of the system was expected in 2021.
 In December 2021, it was announced that more than 90% of the project had been completed, with testing well underway.

-The project was originally led by Sattam bin Abdulaziz, former governor of Riyadh and chairman of the Riyadh Development Authority, and is now led by Faisal bin Bandar, the current governor of Riyadh.

-Opening of metro
+Opening

 The Riyadh Metro was inaugurated by King Salman on 27 November 2024.
 The opening of the metro system – featuring Lines 1, 4, and 6 – took place on 1 December 2024.
 Lines 2 and 5 were opened two weeks later on 15 December, with the final line – Line 3 – opening on 5 January 2025.
 On 11 December 2024, it was reported that the metro had garnered 1.9 million passengers in the first week of operation.
 By early January 2025, the metro system was confirmed to be fully operational after the launch of the Orange Line (Line 3).

+In 2025, the Riyadh Metro was recognized by Guinness World Records as the world's longest fully automated, driverless metro network, spanning 176 km with six lines and 85 stations.